APNIC-Labs/draft-kskroll-sentinel/README.md

-   If the outcome of the DNSSEC validation process on the response indicates that the response is authentic, and if the left-most label of the original query name matches the template "kskroll-sentinel-is- ta-<tag-index>.", then the following rule should be applied to the
+   If the outcome of the DNSSEC validation process on the response indicates that the response is authentic, and if the left-most label of the original query name matches the template "kskroll-sentinel-is-
-   response: If the resolver has placed a root zone KSK with tag index value matching the value specified in the query into the local